Angel Wing Begonia Plant Care

 After you plant gets pruned, be sure to give it plenty of sunshine.
 The more light it receives, the less leggy plant you will have.

-What are popular Angel Wing Begonia Varieties?
+What are popular Angel Wing Begonia varieties?

-The best known begonias are the Angel Wing begonias, my personal favorite.
 The Dragon Wing begonia, also belongs to the cane category and has similar plant care requirements to the Angel Wing.

 Angel Wing Begonia plant